I figured I can’t be the only one who wants to know how to eat healthy on a cruise, so this post is for you!

 At breakfast and the lunch buffet, foods are clearly labeled indicating if they are gluten free.
 Other food allergies can sometimes be harder to determine.
 If you have concerns, just alert a member of the wait staff and they will assist with anything you need.

 There’s a cruising myth that you WILL gain a pound a day on a cruise.
-But, I have never gained that much.
+But, in all my cruises, I have never gained that much.
 There are ways to stay healthy on a cruise, without sacrificing the fun and food you want to enjoy.

 I’m so glad you asked!